 - Activities outside the house even if you are wearing a mask

 We recognize that people are tired of COVID-19, but fatigue and denial will not make this disease disappear.
-We also recognize that the holidays are traditionally a time of gathering from far-flung places, singing, laughing, and sharing food.
-This year show your love by staying home and limiting your contact with others.
 For more information on quarantine and timelines, please check out our blog by our Senior Medical Director, Kate McIntosh, M.D.

 If you don’t currently have a health care provider, use our find-a-doctor tool to locate one.

 7. How do I decide when to seek care?

 If you aren’t sure whether to seek help, use the CDC’s Online Coronavirus Self-Checker to check your symptoms and get advice on what to do next.

 If you or one of your family members has been exposed to or are showing symptoms of COVID-19: Call your health care provider.

 Please contact your provider by phone if you need care.
 Do not visit a hospital unless you are experiencing a life-threatening emergency.